AdobeDocs/campaign.en/help/technotes/upgrades/migrate-to-aws.md

 The production environments migration is scheduled to begin in **January 2024**.
 More details will be provided as the date approaches.

 As a Campaign customer, you will receive additional notification as the migration waves are scheduled.
-Notifications will be sent at least seven days in advance of the migration.
+Notifications will be sent at least 7 days in advance of the migration for Stage environments, and at least 30 days in advance of the migration for Production environments.

 ## What is the impact?{#impact}

 This move will be transparent to customers:

-* Sending IPs and Campaign build version will remain the same as they were prior to the move.
+* The migration is expected to take between 30min - 60min

-* During the migration window Campaign instances will be unable to send mail.
+* Campaign instances will be unable to send mail during the migration window.
 No other Campaign function will be affected.

-* Any mail queued for delivery before the maintenance window must be resent.

->[!NOTE]
->
+## Frequently Asked Questions {#aws-faq}

+* **Why is this a mandatory upgrade?**

+    The new Campaign sending infrastructure hosted by Adobe Web Services (AWS) brings better quality and reliability for our customers.
+It also provides a strong and modern infrastructure to ensure better availability and optimal throughput.

+* **Which customers are targeted for this migration?**

+    All the Campaign v8 customers and Campaign Classic v7 hybrid, hosted, and Campaign Managed Services will have their environments migrated.

+* **What is the expected downtime?**

+    The expected downtime is between 30 and 60 minutes.

+* **Are there any actions required by the customer for migration?**

+    No actions is required since the migration will run automatically by Adobe.

+* **What validations need to be run by the customers?**

+    No specific testing is needed for this security upgrade.
+In case any issue is observed, please reach out to [Adobe Customer Care](https://experienceleague.adobe.com/?support-solution=Campaign#support)

+* **Can I request a change in Date/Time to the scheduled security upgrade slot?**

+    Since this is a mandatory migration, we strongly recommend you adapt to the existing schedule.

->For any questions about this migration, reach out to your Adobe Representative or contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).
+For any other question, you can reach out to [Adobe Customer Care](https://experienceleague.adobe.com/?support-solution=Campaign#support).
->